Gertrude Opera heralds the new decade with the modern American opera As One, a heartfelt work as timely as it is elegiac.

-According to program notes, soprano Marie Campbell was engaged as understudy, and is making her principal role debut having stepped into the role of Hannah After.
+According to program notes, soprano Morgan Carter was engaged as understudy, and is making their principal role debut having stepped into the role of Hannah After.
 To say that the backstage drama of this arrangement is completely absent from the stage would be a total understatement.
-Presenting herself with utter poise and charming presence, Campbell sings with sweet ringing tone and engaging sincerity.
+Presenting themself with utter poise and charming presence, Campbell sings with sweet ringing tone and engaging sincerity.

 In all too rare moments of duets, Erdelyi-Götz and Campbell’s voices blend beautifully.
 Though obviously not playing a traditional couple, the pair can still be said to enjoy chemistry; their mutual respect and support is palpable, and they share the spotlight with sincere humility.
 One final comment would be that each singer’s English diction is immaculate, with the decision not to utilise surtitles being an obvious one.